yongjhih/proguard-annotations/README.md

 proguard-annotations
 ====================

-Easy to use inline @Kepp annotation to keep class, no need to add `-keep class com.github.yongjhih.gson.Post { *; }` into proguard.flags.
+Easy to use inline @Keep annotation to keep class, no need to add `-keep class com.github.yongjhih.gson.Post { *; }` into proguard.flags.
 By AAR, no need to include `annotation.jar` file and configure `proguardFiles annotation.pro`

 Usage
 =====